vanshchaudhary2404/Project-HealthID/README.md

 # CuraID
 "To develop an innovative NFC/RFID-based healthcare solution that digitizes patient data access, addressing the critical issue of delayed emergency response due to inefficient manual processes in hospitals."
-## HealthID 🏥💳
+## CuraID 🏥💳
-HealthID is a smart web portal designed for hospitals and healthcare centers to instantly access a patient's complete medical history with a single RFID scan.
+CuraID is a smart web portal designed for hospitals and healthcare centers to instantly access a patient's complete medical history with a single RFID scan.
 The platform aims to reduce manual data entry, save time, and provide quick access to life-saving information — streamlining the entire patient management system.

 ## 🔍 Project Overview